What are Natural Mange Remedies?

-Applying olive oil directly to the affected areas can soothe the tender skin and help rid the area of the mange.
+Applying olive oil directly to the affected areas can soothe the tender skin might help rid the area of the mange mites.

 Hydrogen Peroxide and Borax

 Sponge bathing your dog with a Borax and hydrogen peroxide solution is a popular treatment for mange.
-Hydrogen peroxide and Borax together help kill mange and heal the skin sores.
+Hydrogen peroxide and Borax together might help resolve the mange mites and heal the skin sores.

-Applying these treatments on a regular basis will help rid your dog of mange, and on a weekly basis could keep it from recurring.
+Applying these treatments on a regular basis may help rid your dog of mange, and on a weekly basis could keep it from recurring.
 If the problem is not improving, then seeing a veterinarian would be best, as there are very effective medications to help with this problem.

 Efficacy of Natural Mange Remedies in Dogs

 Dedication to treatment is essential when treating mange.
-It could take up to four weeks for mange to completely disappear and the sore, tender skin to fully heal.
+It could take up to four weeks for mange to resolve and for the sore, tender skin to fully heal.
 It may take even longer for fur to grow back fully.
-If treated daily for a full month, these treatments show a high efficacy rate.
-Some dogs are susceptible to mange based on genetics.
-These dogs can be treated as a preventive measure with good hygiene and regular bathing.
+If treated daily for a full month, these treatments may help if a dog is infested with mites.
+Some dogs are susceptible to mange based on genetics, and these dogs may need medical therapy.

 To gain the full effect of a natural mange remedy, be sure to treat the skin spots, ears, and nose daily along with bathing at least every week if not every few days.